AbdelrahmanAboulfotouh/Simplified-Expedia.com-Database/DESIGN.md

-# Simplified-Expedia.com-Database Design Documen
+# Simplified-Expedia.com-Database Design Document

 Video overview: (Normally there would be a URL here, but not for this sample assignment!)

 ## Scope

-The database for CS50 SQL includes all entities necessary to facilitate the process of tracking student progress and leaving feedback on student work.
-As such, included in the database's scope is:
+The database for the Expedia.com clone includes all entities necessary to facilitate the process of managing user itineraries and booking travel services.
+As such, included in the database's scope are:

-* Students, including basic identifying information
-* Instructors, including basic identifying information
+- **Users**, including basic identifying information and roles (Admin or Customer).
-* Student submissions, including the time at which the submission was made, the correctness score it received, and the problem to which the submission is related
-* Problems, which includes basic information about the course's problems
-* Comments from instructors, including the content of the comment and the submission on which the comment was left
+- **Itineraries**, including details such as itinerary name, associated user, and total cost.
+- **Flights**, including departure and arrival cities, dates, and associated costs.
+- **Hotels**, including hotel details, location, check-in and check-out dates, price per night, and total cost.
+- **Car Rentals**, including rental company, pickup/dropoff locations, rental dates, daily rates, and total cost.
+- **Itinerary Items**, which connect itineraries to individual services, enabling extensibility for future services.

-Out of scope are elements like certificates, final grades, and other non-core attributes.
+Out of scope are elements like multi-leg transit flights, advanced payment processing, loyalty programs, and detailed service provider management.

 ## Functional Requirements